Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietNamNetVietNamNet26/05/2023

-On May 25, OpenAI announced that it will award 10 equal grants from its $1 million fund to initiatives that seek to regulate AI and address the technology's limitations.
+On May 25, OpenAI announced that it will award 10 equal grants from its $1 million fund to initiatives that find ways to manage AI, as well as address the limitations of this technology.

 Critics say AI systems like ChatGPT are inherently biased because of the inputs that shape their views.
 Users have found examples of AI being racist or sexist.
 Not only that, but combining them with search engines like Alphabet’s Google or Microsoft’s Bing can produce inaccurate but “highly convincing” information.